ConvoyPanel/documentation/docs/guide/deployment/index.md

 ### Environment Configuration

 First up, let's configure the display information and where this panel will be hosted.
 To determine what to use for `APP_URL`, first determine where you are hosting this panel.
 If you are hosting it on your IP address or locally, leave it as `http://localhost`.
 If you are hosting it on a domain, put `http://your-domain.name`.
 Additionally, if you want SSL automatically generated, replace `http://` with `https://` and make sure that your domain points to the IP address that's hosting Convoy.
+Please note that automatic SSL does not work with Cloudflare proxy.

 ```
 APP_NAME=Convoy